What is herpes?

 The best way to prevent getting herpes is to not have sex with anyone who has the virus.
 It can be spread even when the person who has it isn’t showing any symptoms.
 If your partner has herpes, there is no way of knowing for sure that you won’t get it.

-There is no time that is completely safe to have sex and not spread herpes.
+If you are infected, there is no time that is completely safe to have sex and not spread herpes.
 If you have herpes, you must tell your sex partner.
 You should avoid having sex if you have any sores.
 Herpes can spread from one person to another very easily when sores are present.

 Living with herpes

 It’s common to feel guilty or ashamed when you are diagnosed with herpes.
-You may feel that your sex life is ruined or that someone you thought you could trust has hurt you.
+You may feel your sex life is ruined or that someone you thought you could trust has hurt you.
 You may feel sad or upset.
 Talk to your family doctor about how you’re feeling.

 Keep in mind that herpes is very common.
 About 1 in 6 adults have it.
 Herpes may get less severe as time goes by.
 You can help protect your sex partner by not having sex during outbreaks and by using condoms at other times.